Thibodaux massacre: Strike suppression

 The planters appealed to Louisiana Governor Samuel Douglas McEnery, who was also a planter.
 McEnery, declaring, "God Almighty has himself drawn the color line," called out ten infantry companies and an artillery company of the state militia, sending the latter to Thibodaux, the parish seat and "heart of the strike."
 They were to protect strikebreakers and suppress strikers; they evicted workers from plantation housing.
 The militia suppressed strikers in St. Mary Parish, resulting in "as many as twenty people" killed or wounded on November 5 in the black village of Pattersonville.

-The militia protected some 800 contract workers brought in to Terrebone Parish, and helped capture and arrest 50 strikers, most for union activities.
+The militia protected some 800 contract workers brought in to Terrebonne Parish, and helped capture and arrest 50 strikers, most for union activities.
 The strike collapsed there, and workers returned to the plantations.

 Many of the black workers in Lafourche Parish retreated after eviction to the crowded black residential section of Thibodaux, and the state militia withdrew.
 They left it up to local officials to manage from there.

 Prelude

 Newspapers reported that on November 1, the same day the Knights of Labor called the strike, strikers concealed in a cane field fired upon white replacement workers at the Lacassagne plantation in Tigerville (present-day Gibson) in Terrebonne Parish, wounding four workers.
-Over the next three weeks leading up to the massacre, strikers allegedly used threats and gunshots to intimidate replacement workers.
-A number were wounded, one losing an eye, and one man reportedly died from his wounds.
+Over the next three weeks leading up to the massacre, strikers allegedly used threats and gunshots from ambush to intimidate replacement workers.
+A number were wounded in attacks upon sugar houses, one losing an eye, and one man reportedly died from his wounds.
 According to newspaper accounts, around November 13, Theodule Baille, a sugar boiler riding on the bayou levee, was fired upon about a mile below Thibodaux.
 Shots were also reportedly fired at white workers on two plantations near Thibodaux.

 A New Orleans newspaper reported that "for three weeks past the negro women of the town have been making threats to the effect that if the white men resorted to arms they would burn the town and [end] the lives of the white women and children with their cane knives."
 Similarly, in the days leading up to the climactic event in Thibodaux, it was reported that "[s]ome of the colored women made open threats against the people and the community, declaring that they would destroy any house in the town" and that "[n]ot a few of the negroes boasted that in case a fight was made they were fully prepared for it."
 One historian adds:

 As late as November 21 some still comported themselves with confidence, and perhaps bravado, on the sidewalks.
 Mary Pugh, widow of Richard Pugh, owner of Live Oak Plantation in Lafourche Parish, reported "meeting negro men singly or two or three together with guns on their shoulders going down town & negro women on each side telling them to 'fight - yes - fight we'll be there.'"